Making a career change can be a daunting prospect.

-Spend some time thinking about your reasons for changing career, and specifically why you’ve chosen this particular new career path.
+Spend some time thinking about your reasons for changing your career, and specifically why you’ve chosen this particular new career path.

 Instead of focusing on the negatives of your old job, focus on the positives of both new and old careers.